 The second thing to look for is compression force deflection values.
 Typically this is measured against 25% compression.
 Usually foam/sponge materials are measured using this technique.
 Basically, the question is, how much pressure was required to compress the material 25%.
 Naturally, the lower the number, the better.
 ASTM D1056 does a good job of categorizing the different materials that are available.

-There are other ways to measure the softness of gasketing materials, however these are the two main ways they are masured.
+There are other ways to measure the softness of gasketing materials, however these are the two main ways they are measured.

 Solid Rubber for Soft Gaskets